-Environmental impacts: Continental strives to prevent harmful environmental impacts such as emissions to soil, air, water, as well as waste and noise generation and excessive water consumption, especially in order to not impact people's health and physical needs.
+Harmful environmental impacts: Continental strives to prevent harmful environmental impacts such as emissions to soil, air and water, as well as waste and noise generation and excessive water consumption, particularly in order to not impact upon people's health and physical needs.
 We comply with applicable laws and regulations regarding environmental protection.

-Waste handling: Continental applies the waste hierarchy (prevent, reuse, recycle, recover) for waste whenever possible.
-Continental operates a waste management system to responsibly handle hazardous and non-hazardous waste.
-With our business partners we ensure that transboundary movements of hazardous wastes and their disposal are controlled according to the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their disposal.
+Waste handling: Continental applies the waste hierarchy (prevent, reuse, recycle, recover) for waste wherever possible.
+Continental operates a waste management system in order to handle hazardous and non-hazardous waste in a responsible manner.
+With our business partners, we ensure that transboundary movements of hazardous wastes and their disposal are controlled in accordance with the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal.
 We comply with applicable laws and regulations regarding waste handling.